 I am grateful

 This year has done a lot of things to a lot of people.
-And to me, it’s made me more grate.
+And to me, it’s made me more grateful.
 More grateful for the everyday things like the remote control for my garage door.
 I’m not going to lie, that remote has brought me to tears at least once this year.

 I have managed to find gratitude in the mundane and ordinary parts of my life.
 And I think I will do quite well to remember it too.